oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 sudo cp /etc/mkinitcpio.d/linux.present /etc/mkinitcpio.d/linux-[name].present
 ```

-2. Open the copied file, and look it line by line and replaces old kernel name by the name you assigned.
+2. Open the copied file, and look it line by line and replaces the old kernel
+name by the name you assigned.
 See the example:

 **Attention:**
-Keep in mind, that you have to adapt this file by yourself.
-There is no blind copy and paste here.
+Keep in mind that you have to adapt this file by yourself.
+There is no blind
+copy and paste here.
 {: .notice_danger}

-3. Generate he initramfs
+3. Generate the initramfs

 ```bash
 sudo mkinitcpio -p linux-[name].prensent